hardware/rainloop/README.md

 ![](https://i.goopics.net/nI.png)

-Rainloop is a SIMPLE, MODERN & FAST WEB-BASED EMAIL CLIENT.
+Rainloop is a simple, modern & fast web-based client.
 More details on the [official website](http://www.rainloop.net/).

-### Requirement

-- Docker 1.0 or higher
-- MySQL (Optional, for contacts database)

 ### Features
 - Based on Alpine 3.3
 - Latest Rainloop **Community Edition** (stable)
-- Extremely lightweight
 - Contacts (DB) : sqlite, or mysql (server not built-in)

 ### How to use